 Farmers gained an alternative to shipping agricultural products by boat when railroads were constructed in the watershed.
 The first in Virginia was the Petersburg Railroad.
 It began to divert shipments north from Garysburg, on the north bank of the Roanoke River at the Fall Line, to the Appomattox River port in 1832.

-In 1855, the Roanoke Valley Railroad completed its track from Clarksville to Manson, North Carolina, connecting to the network of railroads emerging on the East Coast.
-The Richmond and Danville Railroad connected Danville to the James River port in 1856.
+Railroad traffic diverted shipping away from the river.
+In 1833, the Petersburg and Roanoke Railroad reached the north bank of the Roanoke River near Weldon, North Carolina.
+Later railroads connected to the Roanoke River further upstream.
+In 1855, the Roanoke Valley Railroad completed its track from Clarksville to Manson, North Carolina.
+The Richmond and Danville Railroad connected Danville to the James River port in 1856.6

 railroads replaced most of the water-based navigation on the Roanoke River prior to the Civil War